Posted: Sat Nov 13, 2010 21:40 Post subject: Need help with unlisted Router SMC Barricade N

 There is no generic Ralink version of dd-wrt that you easily can load on the router at this time.

-Support for it may appear in the future if someone donates a router to Brainslayer or if some daring user manages to modify a current Ralink build to run on it. _________________ I'm on a whiskey diet, lost 3 days already
+Support for it may appear in the future if someone donates a router to Brainslayer or if some daring user manages to modify a current Ralink build to run on it. _________________ I started out with nothing, and I've still got most of it left

 I have one of these now and it can run dd-wrt but there is no simple way of of getting dd-wrt on the router.